 As a parent, you need to decide for yourself.
 Visit schools and see what the schools and teachers are like.
-We think the option of private school makes all schools better and gives parents alternatives they may certainly want to pursue in finding the right education for their children.
+We think the option of private school is a good one and gives parents alternatives they may want to pursue in finding the right education for their children.

 - Feature: When it come's to private schools, it's a matter of choice